 - Create a standardized evaluation so there’s a level playing field for all employees.

-2. Recruitment & Hiring
+2. Recruitment & Hiring for HR Compliance

 The HR compliance checklist should include information regarding recruiting and interviewing new employees.
 It should cover a review of the current application form and any internal job descriptions.

 2.1 The HR Compliance Audit Checklist Should Include: